RECOMMENDING CANNABIS IN OREGON

-If you are a medical professional who wishes to recommend cannabis, you must be a doctor of medicine (MD) or doctor of osteopathy (DO) licensed to practice in without any disqualifying restrictions.
-Naturopaths, chiropractors and nurse practitioners cannot write recommendations.
+If you are a medical professional who wishes to recommend cannabis, you must be a doctor of medicine (MD), doctor of osteopathy (DO), Physician Assistant, Nurse Practitioner, Clinical Nurse Specialist, Certified Registered Nurse Anesthetist, or Naturopathic Physician licensed to practice without any disqualifying restrictions.
+Chiropractors cannot write recommendations.
 Recommending physicians must provide primary health care or medical specialty care as defined by the American Board of Medical Specialties or serve as a consultant who has been asked to examine and treat the patient by a primary care physician, physician assistant or nurse practitioner.
 In order to issue a written certification for the medical use of marijuana, a physician is required to:

 - Review a patient's medical records